Avishka-Rathnavibhushana/crypto-wallet/README.md

 2. First run "npm install" to install all the dependancies

-3. Then run "npm run dev" to start the unser interface server Then the server will be run on the link "http://localhost:3000"
+3. Then run "npm run dev" to start the user interface server Then the server will be run on the link "http://localhost:3000"

 ## How to use - special notes